 Joseph faced a dilemma.
 He loved Mary, but had discovered his fiancé was expecting a baby that was not his child.
-While deciding how to pragmatically handle the situation, an angel of the Lord appeared to him with a stunning revelation.
-The angel proclaimed:
+While deciding how to pragmatically handle the situation, an angel of the Lord appeared to him.

-Significantly, the name Immanuel means “God with us” and not only revealed how Joseph should respond to unanticipated developments, but also provides all seekers with the key to understanding the unique essence of Jesus.
+The name Immanuel means “God with us” and not only revealed how Joseph should respond to an unanticipated development, but also provides all seekers with the key to understanding the unique essence of Jesus.

 In his announcement to Joseph, the angel stressed the fact that Mary’s child would not be a mere mortal baby, but a Child that possessed both human and divine attributes— God Incarnate!